Main Features:

 Additional information

-detectors and the second is a simultaneous pseudocolor display
+the individual detectors and the second is a simultaneous pseudocolor

 series of such pseudocolor frames can be played as a movie.

-can be displayed with an enlargement on the Trace Display
+displayed with an enlargement on the Trace Display by clicking them

 · Gaussian,